M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 ### Using VAF 2.3 task processors

-Standard VAF task queues can also be easily exposed on the above dashboard by adding a `[ShowOnDashboard]` attribute.
-This allows administrative users to easily "ad-hoc" schedule a task for processing.
+Standard VAF task queues are automatically exposed on the above dashboard, but can be customisedby adding a `[ShowOnDashboard]` attribute.
+In the example below the `ShowRunCommand` property is set to `true`, adding a button to the dashboard allowing the task to be run ad-hoc.

 ![An image showing a task queue that can be run on demand](runondemand-taskqueue.png)